 If you are using our CMS templates to power your website you can generate pages containing groups of Tours (e.g. "Hiking Tours" or "Cycling Tours") using Product filter.
 If you want to use this feature, you should go to Configuration & Setup → Product filters → click on SETUP on the corresponding product filter and then tick the box “Build web page?”.

 Figure 20.
-Build web page
+Build a web page

-In this case, we call Product filters as Collections, which is the formerly name.
+In this case, we call Product filters as Collections, which is the former name.
 You can use the name or even the Product filter ID to show on your website your tours grouped by collections.

 Figure 21.
 Product filters names and ID’s

 Example 1: List of tours grouped by collection